com-480-data-visualization/com-480-project-artemis/README.md

 *Pre-processing of the data set you chose:
 Show some basic statistics and get insights about the data*

-The Notebook "Billboard-Data-Exploration.ipynb" will show some basic charts about song statistics.
+The Notebook "Billboard-Data-Exploration.ipynb" will show some basic charts about song statistics, we incorporated some here.

 The dataset we have completed contains **5108** rows.
 There were 5100 in the original one, but we found that some of the rows contained actually two songs so we split them.
 The rows correspond to the Top-100 songs from 1965 to 2015.
 In the completed dataset, each row contains : Rank, Song Name, Artist, Year, Lyrics, Genre, Album.